 - Conserving Bobolink habitat will help other declining grassland bird species such as Eastern Meadowlark and Grasshopper Sparrow.

-You can also watch Audubon biologists Mark LaBarr and Margaret Fowle discuss the 2016 Boblink Project on Across the Fence.
+Watch a video of Audubon biologists Mark LaBarr and Margaret Fowle discussing the 2016 Boblink Project on Across the Fence.

 The Bobolink Project started in 2007 in Jamestown, Rhode Island, bringing residents together to protect habitat for the Bobolinks that nest each year in the island's hayfields.
 By 2011, The Bobolink Project reached throughout Rhode Island and into parts of Vermont.
 To expand the geographic scope of The Project and establish a more sustainable administrative structure, in 2016 coordination of The Bobolink Project shifted to a collaborative partnership among Mass Audubon, Audubon Vermont, and Audubon Connecticut.
 The Project’s founders, Drs.
 Stephen Swallow and Allan Strong, continue to be deeply involved in the Project.